henryadams123/Waterline-Pool-Console/README.md

 ## Tech

 Plain HTML, CSS, and JavaScript.
 No frameworks, no build step, no dependencies beyond a Google Font.
 Runs entirely in your browser.
 Nothing gets sent anywhere or saved.

-## Deployment

-This is a static file, so any static host works.
-Easiest options:

-**GitHub Pages**
-1. Rename the file to `index.html` and place it at the repo root (or in `/docs` if you set that as your Pages source).
-2. Repo → **Settings → Pages** → Source: `Deploy from a branch`, Branch: `main`, Folder: `/ (root)`.
-3. Site goes live at `https://<username>.github.io/<reponame>/` within a minute or two.

-**Netlify / Vercel / Cloudflare Pages**
-Drag and drop the HTML file onto Netlify Drop, run `vercel deploy`, or use Cloudflare Pages' upload flow.
-No configuration needed.

-## Disclaimer

-Dosing figures are estimates based on standard field references and assume a well-mixed pool with accurate test readings.
-Always test with a fresh kit, dose one chemical at a time with circulation running, and retest before adding more.
-This tool is not a substitute for a certified pool operator on commercial or public water.

-## License

-MIT.
-Use it, fork it, adapt it.